Anna-Dom/TFM_MetaboAnalyst_Docker/README.md

 # TODO
 ```

 Once the docker is running, MetaboAnalyst Webapp can be access at http://localhost:8080/MetaboAnalyst/.
+Notice that after running the image it might take a couple of seconds before the web application is available in this address.